jsjue/liftoff-assignments/P2-Project_Outline/README.md

 Volunteer signup: Visitors will be able to add their information to volunteer to the system, and to asign up for volunteering at events.

 ### Technologies
-I will be using Springboot, Thymeleaf, Java, Bootstrap, user authentecation, My SQL
+I will be using Springboot, Thymeleaf, Java, Bootstrap, user authentication, My SQL

 ### What I'll Have to Learn